Use repeated containers to generate layouts from data

 - Set the action to Open modal.

-- In the Select modal dropdown, select Park Details.
+- In the Select modal dropdown, select Employee Details.

-When you click on a repeated container card, the action sequence opens the modal, and displays information about the park from the selected card.
+When you click on a repeated container card, the action sequence opens the modal, and displays information about the employee from the selected card.